open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-infrastructure.md

 ## Understanding Blockchain Infrastructure

 At its core, blockchain infrastructure consists of the underlying technology that supports the operation and maintenance of blockchain networks.
 This includes distributed ledger systems, consensus mechanisms, smart contracts, and nodes communication networks.
 The infrastructure must be scalable, secure, and efficient to support the expansion of blockchain applications.
+For more on the foundational aspects of blockchain, see [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## Current Funding Landscape